p-ranav/structopt/README.md

 }
 ```

 ***NOTE*** Notice below that the act of gathering remaining arguments is arrested as soon as an optional argument is detected.
 See the output of `./main file1.cpp file2.cpp --std c++17` below.
+Notice that `--std` and `c++17` are not part of the vector.
+This is because `--std` is a valid optional argument.

 ```bash
 ▶ ./main file1.cpp file2.cpp